 To elucidate the regulation of cell wall constriction in C. crescentus, we have recently initiated a comprehensive analysis of the numerous enzymes involved in peptidoglycan synthesis and degradation in this species.
 These studies have revealed that several additional peptidoglycan synthases and hydrolases of C. crescentus are recruited to the division site.
-However, in most cases, these proteins are not essential for the division process, because their loss can be compensated by various functionally equivalent proteins that are not specifically associated with the division apparatus (Strobel et al., 2014; Zielinska et al., in preparation).
+However, in most cases, these proteins are not essential for the division process, because their loss can be compensated by various functionally equivalent proteins that are not specifically associated with the division apparatus (Strobel et al., 2014; Zielinska et al., 2017).
 Thus, the different growth modes of bacterial cells are mediated by a highly redundant set of enzymes with broad and overlapping functionality.
 We have now set out to determine how the activities of the different players are coordinated such as to ensure proper cell shape and cell wall integrity.

 Apart from our work on peptidoglycan remodeling enzymes, we are currently studying other newly identified cell division proteins to clarify their biological function and their mode of interaction with other divisome components.